bafflerbach/test_software_carpentry/_episodes/05-Hyperopt.md

 teaching: 15
 exercises: 120
 questions:
-- "How can we change the hyperparameters of a model?"
+- "How does MAST-ML enable users to modify the hyperparameters of a model?"
-- "What is a strategy for improving model predictive ability through hyperparameter optimization?"
+- "Buidling off of the idea of using a grid search of hyperparameters, how can users converge on an optimized model?"
 objectives:
-- "Students learn about how model hyperparameters can affect performance and are introduced to some basic ideas on how these hyperparameters can be optimized."
+- "Students learn about how model hyperparameters can affect performance and are introduced to some basic ideas on how these hyperparameters can be optimized, namely the grid search method."
-- "Students familiarize themselves with a hyperparameter optimization landscape and explore various methods of searching for a global minimum in model errors and avoiding getting trapped in a local minimum."
+- "Students explore various methods of searching for a global minimum in model errors and avoiding getting trapped in a local minimum."
-- "Students familiarize themselves with neural networks, what they are, how to use them, and how to optimize them."
+- "Students run a neural network within MAST-ML.
+They can describe what they are, how to use them, and how to optimize them."
 keypoints:
-- "A sequential grid search of candidate hyperparameter values can progressively search for the best combination of model hyperparameters"
+- "A sequential grid search of candidate hyperparameter values can progressively search for the best combination of model hyperparameters."
-- "Often time multiple grid searches are required to fully explore a space in sufficient detail"
+- "Often time multiple grid searches are required to fully explore a hyperparameter space in sufficient detail."
-- "If exploring higher numbers of hyperparameters (>4 or so) it may be better to use more sophisticated search techniques as a full grid search takes much more computational time."
+- "If exploring higher numbers of hyperparameters (>4 or so) it may be better to use more sophisticated search techniques due to computational constraints."

 ---
 ## Background